blxckOxymoron/Paintball/README.md

       - `z`:   z-pos
       - `yaw`: yaw (rotation left-right)
       - `pitch`: pitch (rotation up-down)
+  - `noReplace`:  blocks that shouldn't be replaced
+  - `autostart`:  should the game start automatically when enough players joined
+  - `minimumPlayers`: minimum players to start automatically
   - `colorRadius`: radius of the color
   - `arenaWorldName`: name of the base world to copy for an arena
 - `theme`: